IMDb > Party Girl (1958) > Reviews & Ratings - IMDb

 There's no getting away from it, Party Girl (a euphemism for a prostitute) features a very standard formulaic plot.
 It's also a very misleading title in that it doesn't scream out this is a crime picture.
 Directed by Nicholas Ray for MGM (his last for one of the big hitting studios), it's adapted by George Wells from a story by Leo Katcher.
 Supporting the three principal actors are John Ireland & Kent Smith.
 Robert J. Bronner (Jailhouse Rock) provides photography and the film is a CinemaScope/Metrocolor production.

-Set as it is in prohibition Chicago, it allows Ray to rise above its simple formula and blend his knack for visual touches with interesting characterisations.
-If we really are going to cement this in the film noir genre? then it's more down to the director than anything in the story.
-Yes there's theme's such as alienation, vulnerability and the core essence potential for tragi-love-born out of two characters stuck in differing forms of prostitution.
+Set as it is in prohibition Chicago, it allows Ray to rise above the simple formula and blend his knack for visual touches with interesting characterisations.
+If we really are going to cement this in the film noir genre?
+Then it's more down to the director than anything in the story.
+Yes there's themes such as alienation, vulnerability and the core essence potential for tragi-love-born out of two characters stuck in differing forms of prostitution.
 But the script is so weak it needed Ray to put an almost surreal sheen over it.
-There's exotic dancing featuring prominently, some what a given with the weak Charisse starring {in fairness to her it's one hell of a cliché riddled role}, but again Ray crafts in such a way it doesn't let the film feel too sprightly.
-Something that this lush production is in danger of being at times.
-Yet line those dance numbers alongside scenes such as a portrait of Jean Harlow being shot to pieces, or of Charisse being questioned by a policeman's Silhouette; and you get an oddity.
-But a very enjoyable one.
+There's exotic dancing featuring prominently, some what a given with the weak Charisse starring (in fairness to her it's one hell of a cliché riddled role), but again Ray crafts in such a way it doesn't let the film feel too sprightly.
+Which is something that this lush production is in danger of being at times.
+Yet line those dance numbers alongside scenes such as a portrait of Jean Harlow being shot to pieces, or of Charisse being questioned by a policeman's Silhouette - and you get an oddity.
+And a very enjoyable one at that.

 This is a late 50's gangsters movie in the line of the classical film "noires" of the 40's.
 The remarkable aspect here is that "Party Girl" is perhaps one of the most colorful movies ever made in the genre and perhaps out of it too.
 Right from the start and as a background for the titles there's an all color dancing sequence and from them on color is all around including bright red dresses Cyd Charisse wears throughout the entire film.